 The reasoning for this is clear as one cannot fight when they are unable to defend themselves.

 So by taking away an opponents grounds on which they normally defend themselves a fight can easily be finished and the winner decided.
 The way in which Nippon Kempo provides guidelines to the immobilization of the opponent is simple.

 As stated the art promotes the use of equal striking with hands and feet.
 This keeps the opposition guessing in terms of striking.
 This can lead to opportunities in a fight stemming from the opposing fighter becoming confused and thus making mistakes.

-This striking combined with prominent use of quick take-downs is what makes Nippon Kempo such a deadly weapon in fighting.
+This striking combined with the prominent use of quick take-downs is what makes Nippon Kempo such a deadly weapon in fighting.
 Once an opponent is on the ground they are limited in what they can do.
-They can only strike one way making defense easy.
+They can only strike one-way making defence easy.

 The only counter-productive part of this dominant ground position comes if the opposition is trained well in ground transitions.
 Some martial arts are strong supporters in groundwork.
 This includes transitioning on the ground and locks.

 When fighting an individual with this knowledge it can be difficult to maintain the upper hand on the ground.
 Because of this the immobilization aspect of Nippon Kempo becomes difficult.
 However outside of this weakness the art is strong in concept.

 As with all martial arts the moves involved are pivotal.
 The moves make or break the overall techniques and strategies in play for an art.
 That is why the selection of these is so important.

 The strikes, take-downs and locks must flow with the concept of the art.
 The credibility of Nippon Kempo in its use in so many areas clearly supports the fact that the art is effective.
 Thus it has an effective striking plan.